Medicare Basics You Need to Know

 In lieu of selecting Original Medicare, you could select Part C, also known as a Medicare Advantage Plan, which is offered through private insurers.
 Medicare Advantage Plans cover Part A, Part B, and—in some cases—Part D. Like a private, managed care plan, the costs, copays, and out-of-pocket expenses differ among insurers, and doctor-referral requirements also vary.
 Carefully make your choice based on your budget and circumstances.

-Understanding Medicare Supplement Insurance (Medigap) policies
+Understanding Supplement Insurance (Medigap) policies

 If you select Original Medicare coverage, you may want to consider purchasing Medicare Supplement Insurance—also known as a Medigap plan—through a private insurer.
 A Medigap plan may offer coverage that Original Medicare does not, such as coverage when traveling internationally or dental and eye care coverage.
 Generally, there are 10 standardized plans; the most popular are Plan F and G. Shop carefully and evaluate these plans based upon cost and personal needs.
 If you select a Part C Medicare Advantage Plan instead of Original Medicare, you would not be eligible to purchase a Medigap plan.